greenhamsam/fresh-jekyll/_posts/2018-01-23-new-school.md

 ## Technical and vocational skills programmes

 [Learn to Earn](https://www.learntoearn.org.za/index.php/training/our-courses/course-overview-fees) is a non-profit organisation that runs very affordable short courses in Khayelitsha and Hermanus for unemployed people, covering skills ranging from sewing to graphic design to woodwork.
-83% of their graduates become economically active.
+83% of their graduates become economically active after completing the courses.

 ## Software schools
 Africa's going to need a lot more people who know how to code to save us once the robot uprising happens.
 There are some really great, new-style practical coding schools popping up around the country who want to teach young people these skills, and some of them are even free.